jeremytenjo/roblox-studio-simulation-hot-reload/README.md

 #### In VS Code

-Add the WebSocket port to your workspace settings (`.vscode/settings.json`):
+Add the WebSocket port to your workspace settings (Keep USER settings at 0) (`.vscode/settings.json`):

 ```json
 {